-A mirrorless camera is an interchangeable lens camera without a reflex mirror, the same way that a car is a horseless carriage.
-Until the appearance of mirrorless cameras, digital cameras with interchangeable lenses were all DSLRs which are defined by having a single lens and a reflex mirror to reflect light towards an optical viewfinder.
-Mirrorless cameras still have a single lens but no optical viewfinder.
-The original term, SLD which stands for Single Lens Digital, was easy to confuse and therefore the more descriptive mirrorless name was broadly adopted.
+A mirrorless camera is an interchangeable lens camera without a reflex mirror, just like a car is a horseless carriage.
+Until mirrorless cameras were invented, digital cameras with interchangeable lenses all had a single lens and a mirror to reflect light towards an optical viewfinder.
+Such camera is called a DSLR which stands for Digital Single Lens Reflex.
+Mirrorless cameras also have a single lens but no mirror which allows its lens to be mounted closer to the sensor yet prevents them from having an optical reflex viewfinder.

 Mirrorless Image Quality

-The diagram shown on the right displays sensor sizes used in current mirrorless cameras.
+The diagram shown on the right shows sensor sizes used among current mirrorless cameras.
 All rectangles are to scale and even coincide with actual sizes on most computer displays.
 There are actually two very similar variants of APS-C with the one used by Canon being fractionally smaller.

 Mirrorless Camera Size